COVID In Colorado: Counties Prepare Local COVID Dials As State COVID Dial Is Set To Expire

 “We know people live in one county, and work in another county, and go out with friends in a third county,” said Dr. John Douglas.
 “What Tri-County’s COVID dial would do is simply extend the dial capacity limitations for one month.
-As of Saturday, each of our counties would move to a less restrictive level for thirty days, and be closer to be full reopening, but not quite there.”READ MORE: GoFundMe Set Up For Brad Brubaker's Family, Victim In Denver Highland's Crash
+As of Saturday, each of our counties would move to a less restrictive level for thirty days, and be closer to be full reopening, but not quite there.”READ MORE: Colorado Pauses Use Of Johnson & Johnson COVID Vaccine

 Tri-County Health released a modified and simplified version of the state dial last week for Adams, Arapahoe, and Douglas counties.